guywhorley/rails-faststart/integrating-rails-capybara-selenium.md

 6. __[optional] Tim's Cascade Hawaiian Chips (Party Size)__

 ## Prerequisites
-1. Ruby and Rails in a happy place, with big fluffy clouds and cute little critters, ala Bob Ross.
+1. Ruby and Rails are in a happy place, filled with ginormous Maxfield Parrish-like clouds and rainbows.
 2. A rails project has been created. (__"rails new cujo__")

 ### 1.0 Install Gems